This post may contain affiliate links. See my disclosure for more info.

 However, there are four big areas that you can control in order to help you control your finances.

 1. Your Relationships

 No, I’m not saying that someone in the relationship has to specifically be in charge.
 I’m not saying that you’re in charge because you’ve read this.

 I’m saying to get on the same page.
 Any good relationship, friendship or romantic, is going to take some work to maintain, especially financially.
 Don’t let that scare you off though.

-Here are some ways to help maintain a great relationship to help your finances overall.
+Here are some other ways to help maintain a great relationship to help your finances overall.

 Every relationship will need some compromise at one point or another.

 If you are starting a new relationship, set expectations from the onset.
 Are you working really hard to pay off debt and can’t compromise on that?
 Tell your new partner.
 Have an open and honest conversation with them.
 Say something like, “I am passionate about paying off my debt by this particular date.
 I won’t have a ton of money to always go out to eat or do big things.”